Bytesthedust/wordleClone/README.md

 # wordleClone
-A clone of the popular New York Times game Wordle done for practice
+As a summer project I decided to create a clone of the popular New York Times game Wordle in Python.